 - Detecting issues of validity, reliability, analysis and robustness in publications/data

-- Identification of study characteristics associated with “problematic” trials (status: collaborators on grant proposal)
+- Identification of study characteristics associated with “problematic” trials (status: collaborators on grant proposal).

-- Development and testing of automated systems to detect the above (status: collaborators on grant proposal)
+- Development and testing of automated systems to detect the above (status: collaborators on grant proposal).

-Related to systematic reviews
+Projects related to research integrity of systematic reviews

 - Bias in selection of data for meta-analysis